The Importance of Stucco Inspection: Is it Really Necessary?

 6. Sound Testing:

-• Tapping on the stucco surface with a special tool can help identify areas where the stucco may be separating from its lath (the supporting wire mesh).
+• This technique involves tapping the stucco surface with a special tool to find areas where the stucco might be coming loose from its lath.

 7. Bond Strength Testing: